yashverma8111/Child_Proof_Balcony_Alarm/README.md

 ## Introduction

-The Child-Adult Height Alarm System is a simple Arduino-based project designed to differentiate between the heights of children and adults attempting to cross a door or threshold.
+The Child-Proof Balcony Alarm System is a simple Arduino-based project designed to differentiate between the heights of children and adults attempting to cross a door or threshold.
 It does this by utilizing an ultrasonic sensor (HC-SR04) to measure the height of individuals passing through the doorway.
 If the system detects a child's height, it triggers an alarm to alert the appropriate personnel.

 ## Components